100BC/nextjs-template/README.md

 - ESLint, Stylelint, and Prettier come pre-configured for this repository

-- Two TypeScript Generic Types are located in `utils/interfaces.ts` to handle niche use cases.
-The Generic Types are utilized by the `<Layout>` component
+- Two TypeScript Generic Types are located in `utils/genericTypes.ts` to handle niche use cases.
+The `<Layout>` component utilizes `AllOrNone` Type.

 ## Configure Default Settings